 Working Principle of an LCR Meter

 The LCR meter applies a small AC sinusoidal signal to the component under measurement.
 Then it measures the voltage across that component and the current flowing through it due to the applied AC signal.
-By simply dividing the measured voltage by the current, it can calculate the impedance of the component, which follows the basic V/I relationship as per Ohm’s law. \[Z = \frac{V}{I}\]
+By simply dividing the measured voltage by the current, it can calculate the impedance of the component.
+For that it follows the basic V/I relationship as per Ohm’s law. \[Z = \frac{V}{I}\]

 However, this basic impedance value does not indicate whether the component is purely resistive, inductive, or capacitive.
 Therefore, the LCR meter must determine the nature of the impedance — whether it represents resistance, inductance, or capacitance.
 To distinguish between these parameters, the LCR meter measures the phase angle between the voltage and current waveforms.
 It checks whether the current leads or lags the voltage, and based on this information, it identifies whether the component is capacitive, inductive, or purely resistive.

-If the phase angle is 0, it means the measured voltage and current reach their peak at the same instant.
-In such a case, the impedance is purely resistive, and the measured component is a pure resistor.
-If the current lags the voltage by 90 degrees, meaning the current peak occurs half a cycle after the voltage peak, the component is a pure inductor.
-Conversely, if the current leads the voltage by 90 degrees, meaning the current peak occurs half a cycle before the voltage peak, the component is a pure capacitor.
 These are the ideal cases.
-In practical situations, if the phase angle between voltage and current is close to 0 degrees, the component is considered resistive.
-If the phase angle is positive and close to +90 degrees, it is inductive; and if the phase angle is negative and close to -90 degrees, it is capacitive.
+In practical situations, if the phase angle between voltage and current is close to 0 degrees, we consider the component as resistive.
+If the phase angle is positive and close to + 90 degrees, it is inductive; and if the phase angle is negative and close to – 90 degrees, it is capacitive.
 From the measured impedance and phase angle, the LCR meter can also calculate the inductance or capacitance.

 The LCR meter measures the inductive reactance of a component.
 Using this value, it can easily calculate the inductance (in henries) using the formula \(X_L= 2\pi f L, \) where \(X_L\) is the inductive reactance and f is the frequency.
 Similarly, it can calculate the capacitance from the measured capacitive reactance \(X_C\) using the appropriate formula \(X_C = \frac{1}{2\pi f C}\).